 - The scheme will not entail any in-stream works. - Standard working practices to comply with The Water Environment (Controlled Activities) (Scotland) Regulations 2011 (as amended) for works in or near water will be detailed in the SEMP and adhered to on site. - No discharges into any watercourses or drainage systems will be permitted.
 Appropriate containment measures will be in place to prevent any loss of construction materials into the water environment. - An incident response (contingency) plan will be put in place to reduce the risk from pollution incidents or accidental spillages.
 All necessary containment equipment, including suitable spill kits (for oil and chemicals) will be available on site, quickly accessible if needed, and staff trained in their use. - All spills will be logged and reported.
 In the event of any spills into the water environment, all works will stop and the incident will be reported to the project manager and the BEAR Scotland Environmental Team.
-SEPA will be informed of any such incident as soon as possible using the SEPA Pollution Hotline.

-- All plant and equipment will be regularly inspected for any signs of damage and leaks.
+SEPA will be informed of any such incident as soon as possible using the SEPA Pollution Hotline. - Felled vegetation material (where necessary) will be disposed of appropriately in line with the NW NMC Contract (Schedule 5, Appendix 0/1, 3010SR Maintenance of Established Trees and Shrubs). - Any vegetation cuttings will not be disposed of in the watercourse.
+Where cuttings do not contain any invasive species, they will be left to compost in piles at a suitable area on-site at least 10m away from any watercourses or surface water drains. - All plant and equipment will be regularly inspected for any signs of damage and leaks.
 A checklist will be present to make sure that the checks have been carried out. - Storage of hazardous material, oil and fuel containers will be distanced more than 10m away from any watercourses. - If required, a designated refuelling area will be identified.
 Fuel bowsers will be stored on an impermeable area and be fully bunded.
 This will be distanced more than 10m from any watercourses. - During refuelling of smaller mobile plant, a funnel will be used, and drip trays will be in place.
 Care will be taken to reduce the chance of spillages.
 Spill kits will be quickly accessible to capture any spills should they occur.
+The ground

-The ground / stone around the site of a spill will be removed, double bagged and taken off site as special waste. - Generators and static plant may have the potential to leak fuel and / or other hydrocarbons and will have bunding with a capacity of 110%.
+/ stone around the site of a spill will be removed, double bagged and taken off site as special waste.

+• Generators and static plant may have the potential to leak fuel and / or other hydrocarbons and will have bunding with a capacity of 110%.
 If these are not bunded then drip trays will also be supplied beneath the equipment with a capacity of 110%.